A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Experiments

 \section{Experiments}

-We aim to address the following research questions in evaluation: \begin{itemize}[leftmargin=9pt, nosep] \item \textbf{RQ1:} How does CFC perform when the true relevance of the validation data is unavailable? \item \textbf{RQ2:} How does CFC perform when the true relevance of the validation data is available? \item \textbf{RQ3:} Is CFC robust to different degrees of position bias severity? \item \textbf{RQ4:} How does the performance of CFC change as the number of clicks increases? \item \textbf{RQ5:} Is CFC robust to different levels of click noise? \item \textbf{RQ6:} How does the number of queries used for hyperparameter tuning affect the performance of different ranking models? \item \textbf{RQ7:} How does the choice of model for learning the document ranking function in the first stage (equation~\eqref{eq:control_function}) affect the performance of CFC? \end{itemize}
+We aim to address the following research questions in evaluation: \begin{itemize}[leftmargin=9pt, nosep] \item \textbf{RQ1:} How does CFC perform when the true relevance of the validation data is unavailable? \item \textbf{RQ2:} How does CFC perform when the true relevance of the validation data is available? \item \textbf{RQ3:} Is CFC robust to different degrees of position bias severity? \item \textbf{RQ4:} How does the performance of CFC change as the number of clicks increases? \item \textbf{RQ5:} Is CFC robust to different levels of click noise? \end{itemize}